 Although not technically toxic, table foods laden with high concentrations of fat, salt and sugar can cause serious health problems in birds.
 Instead of offering your bird a bit of pasta with sauce, let it enjoy a noodle before you add the sauce, salt or butter.

-Sugar-free candy might offer a better alternative to regular sweets for people, but it often contains the sugar alternative, xylitol, which has been associated with severe hypoglycemia and liver damage in dogs.
+Sugar-Free CandySugar-free candy might offer a better alternative to regular sweets for people, but it often contains the sugar alternative, xylitol, which has been associated with severe hypoglycemia and liver damage in dogs.Not recommended but can be fed sometimes in small amount.

 Peanuts